Computing algebraic degrees of phylogenetic varieties: Computational results

+Furthermore, as symbolic and numerical methods consistently lead to the same results, we confidently pose the following conjecture. \begin{conjecture} The Euclidean distance degrees presented in Tables \ref{table:3leaves}, \ref{table:4leaves}, and \ref{table:5leaves}, with the exceptions for the star trees with $3$ and $4$ leaves under the K81 and K80 models respectively; the gED degree of the affine variety for the unresolved $5$-leaf tree under the JC69 model; and both gED degrees for the binary $5$-leaf trees under the JC69 model, are the corresponding algebraic degrees of the respective phylogenetic varieties. \end{conjecture}

 \paragraph{Execution time.} The results presented in this section were computed on an iMac with the Apple M1 chip and 16 GB of memory running macOS Monterey 12.6, Julia version 1.8.1 and Macaulay2 version 1.20.
-We used versions 2.6.4 and 3.01 of the packages \texttt{HomotopyContinuation.jl} and \texttt{toricInvariants} respectively.
-In the following Table \ref{table:timings} we display the times (in seconds) needed to compute the ML and ED degrees of ${\VV_T^\MM}$ for all small trees and models considered above.
-We report timings using both homotopy continuation and monodromy methods and discuss the results in the next section.
-The blanks in the table correspond to cases that we have not been able to compute, see Section \ref{sec:discussion}, while the entries marked with * in the last column correspond to computational times with an extremely high standard deviation (a few seconds to several hours) or computations that were halted after several hours.
+We used versions 2.6.4, 3.01, and 0.13.0 of the packages \texttt{HomotopyContinuation.jl} and \texttt{toricInvariants} and \texttt{Oscar} respectively.
+In Table \ref{table:timings} we display the times (in seconds) needed to compute the ML and ED degrees of ${\VV_T^\MM}$ for all small trees and models considered above.
+We report timings using both numerical methods homotopy continuation and monodromy and the symbolic approach using msolve methods and discuss the results in the next section.
+We present the mean and standard deviation of the times needed to compute the corresponding degree ten times.
+For each iteration, we take a random data point $u\in\RR^m$ and a random prime $p$ in the case of symbolic computations.
+The blanks in the table correspond to cases that we have not been able to compute, see Section \ref{sec:discussion}.